tommadness/KH2Randomizer/docs/hints/path/index.md

 ## Original Locations Cheatsheet

 Since the paths are determined by where the items are found in the vanilla game, here's a cheatsheet with what the randomizer considers "original" locations.
+The numbers on the world icons refer to the total number of items that hint each world, including multiples for magic, torn pages, and world locks.
+This means that if you've received more hints for a given proof than a world's number, the proof could not be in that world.
+For example, imagine a scenario where you've received 4 different hints towards Proof of Peace.
+This would mean the Proof of Peace could not be in any world with a number less than 4, so Sora's Heart, Simulated Twilight Town, and Atlantica would all be eliminated.

 ![Vanilla Checks](vanilla_with_story.png)